ROgbuagu05/to-do-list-app/README.md

 ## Features

-In the project directory, these are the features of the application: \
+In the project, these are the features of the application: \
     - Add new tasks \
     - Mark tasks as complete \
     - View a list of all tasks (completed and incomplete) \